Judith Collins drops Woodhouse as health spokesman

 He will keep associate finance and will remain deputy leader of the House.

-She said Reti is a doctor, a specialist and "has even worked at Harvard".
+She said Reti is a doctor, a specialist and "has even worked Harvard".

 Woodhouse is a "top performer" and is an important part of National.